Linuxfabrik/monitoring-plugins/README.rst

 Virtual Environment
 ~~~~~~~~~~~~~~~~~~~

-If you want to use a virtual environment for Python (we recommend that), you could create one in the same directory as the check-plugins.
+If you want to use a virtual environment for Python (optional, but recommended), you could create one in the same directory as the check-plugins.

 .. code-block:: bash